 Easily accessible from most parts of Thailand with varying distances, the Island is a popular destination from most hot spots in the country, leaving as early as 8:30am.

 Times, scheduling and accurate booking with trusted operators can all be found with us and travel has never been easier.

-Fast Boat to Phi Phi Island
+Ferry to Phi Phi Island

 Phuket - Phi Phi Islands - 1-hour

 Khaolak, Phang-nga – Phi Phi Islands (Via Klong Jilad Pier) 6H30min